skypjack/entt/docs/md/entity.md

 Within the registry, an entity storage is treated in all respects like any other storage.<br/>
-Therefore, it's possible to add mixins to it as well as retrieve it via the `storage` function.
+Therefore, it is possible to add mixins to it as well as retrieve it via the `storage` function.
 It can also be used as storage in a view (for exclude-only views for example):